wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information
-Age advisory: parental/guardian discretion; duration **?**.
+Age advisory: parental/guardian discretion.
+With no interval, the show lasts approximately **?**.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 One young man's journey from Jamaica to England becomes a universal story of displacement told through the eyes, mouth and feet of personal experience.